gregallensworth/MobileMapStarter/README.md

 Additional, possibly useful, utility functions are found in library.js

-BUGS / TODO / WISHES
+Bugs / Todo / Wishes
 ================

-See the Issues page for a full list.
+See the Issues page on Github for a full list.